Licio Gelli: Later years

 In 1996, Gelli was nominated as a candidate for the Nobel Prize in Literature, supported by Mother Teresa and Naguib Mahfouz.
+The same year, however, Gelli was placed under house arrest at his Villa Wanda home in Arezzo.
+Aside from a four month escape period, which occurred from May to September 1998, Gelli would continue to remain under house arrest at Villa Wanda for the remainder of the life.
 In 2003 Gelli told La Repubblica that it seemed that the P2 "democratic rebirth plan" was being implemented by Silvio Berlusconi:

 Every morning I speak to my conscience and the dialogue calms me down.
 I look at the country, read the newspaper, and think: "All is becoming a reality little by little, piece by piece.
 To be truthful, I should have had the copyright to it.
 Justice, TV, public order.
 I wrote about this thirty years ago ...
 Berlusconi is an extraordinary man, a man of action.
 This is what Italy needs: not a man of words, but a man of action.

 He talked of many Italian politicians.
 Of Fabrizio Cicchitto, he said he knew him well (è bravo, preparato — "he's good and capable").
 With regard to Berlusconi's program for the reform of the judicial system, he boasted that this had been an integral part of his original project.
 He also approved of Berlusconi's reorganization of television networks.

 On 15 December 2015 Gelli died in Arezzo, Tuscany, aged 96.
 The funeral home was set up in Villa Wanda.
 The funeral Mass was celebrated on December 17 in the Church of Mercy of Pistoia, his native town, in the presence of relatives and onlookers and relatively few VIPs.
 During the funeral, access to the church was prevented by a private security agency.
 The body was transferred to the family chapel of the Cemetery of Mercy in Pistoia, where his first wife Wanda already rested.

 After his death, an autographed will was published in which he named as his only "spiritual heir" the Romanian general Bartolomeu Constantin Săvoiu, Grand Master of the Romanian National Lodge.